bigskysoftware/htmx-extensions/src/class-tools/README.md

 without otherwise knowing or altering its state.

-Any element with this property will schedule classes to be applied to its _parent_ element, _removing_ itself afterwards, so it should ideally be used as part of an `hx-swap-oob="beforeend: #some-element` to add them to the end of the target element.
+Any element with this property will schedule classes to be applied to its _parent_ element, _removing_ itself afterwards, so it should ideally be used as part of an `hx-swap-oob="beforeend: #some-element"` to add them to the end of the target element.

 ## Install